odata2ts/odata2ts/int-test/asp-net/README.md

 file asserts the round trip _and_ that the previously linked entity is left untouched, because getting that wrong is silent: the server answers 204 either way.

+**Query options in the request body.** `test/feature/QueryInRequestBody.test.ts` proves odata2ts#383:
+`asPostRequest()` moves the query string into a `text/plain` body of `POST <resource>/$query`.
+It is the only end-to-end coverage the feature has, because the live Trippin service does not implement `$query` - it answers 500 to any POST against it, whatever the body, and so cannot tell a correct request from a broken one.
+The file also covers the case the feature exists for: a query whose URL exceeds the server's 8 KB request line, rejected as a GET and answered as a POST.

 **Operation overloads.** The reference model carries two overload pairs, and generating this client is what surfaced odata2ts#423 - both overloads produced the same Q-object name, so the generated file did not compile. `test/core/Operations.test.ts` covers the resulting behaviour.